nathnaeltamirat/nathnaeltamirat/README.md

   </a>
 </div>

-I am Nathnael Tamirat - A2SVIAN.
+I am Nathnael Tamirat.
 The tech field has been my passion since childhood, so I consider myself lucky to work on something I love and enjoy.
-Currently, I am an IBM Certified full-stack developer and a Google UX-certified UI designer.
+Currently, I am an IBM Certified full-stack developer.
 My strengths lie in my flexibility and commitment.

 ---